fhiso/legacy-format/serialization.md

 recent version is GEDCOM 5.5.1 which was produced in 1999, but despite many technological advances since then, GEDCOM has remained unchanged.

-{.note} Strictly, GEDCOM 5.5 was the last version to be publicly released back in 1995.
-However a draft of a proposed GEDCOM 5.5.1 dated 2 October 1999 was made public; it is generally considered to have the status of a standard and has been widely implemented.
+{.note} Strictly, [GEDCOM 5.5] was the last version to be publicly released back in 1995.
+However a draft dated 2 October 1999 of a proposed [GEDCOM 5.5.1] was made public; it is generally considered to have the status of a standard and has been widely implemented as such.

 FHISO are undertaking a program of work to produce a modernised yet backward-compatible reformulation of GEDCOM under the name ELF, the new